epomatti/azure-appservice-servicemanaged-authentication/README.md

 terraform apply -auto-approve
 ```

-`cd api`in the API directory and deploy the application:
+`cd api` into the API directory and deploy the application:

 ```
 bash build.sh